List of Haikyu!! episodes

 Haikyu!! is an anime television series based on the manga series of the same name by Haruichi Furudate.
-The anime series produced by Production I.G., was announced in the manga's eighth volume.
+The anime television series adaptation produced by Production I.G was announced on September 22, 2013.
+The series is directed by Susumu Mitsunaka, with Taku Kishimoto handling series composition, Takahiro Kishida providing character designs, and Yuki Hayashi and Asami Tachibana composed the music.
 The story follows Shoyo Hinata, a boy determined to become a great volleyball player despite his small stature.
-It also focuses the Karasuno High School volleyball team and the relationship between players Shoyo Hinata and Tobio Kageyama.
+It also focused on the Karasuno High School volleyball team and the relationship between players Hinata and Tobio Kageyama.

-The series' premiere aired from April 6 to September 21, 2014 on MBS, other JNN stations, and with English subtitles on Crunchyroll.
+The first season aired from April 6 to September 21, 2014 on MBS, other JNN stations, and with English subtitles on Crunchyroll.
 It has been licensed for digital and home video release by Sentai Filmworks.
-A second season aired from October 4, 2015 to March 27, 2016.
+A second season aired from October 4, 2015, to March 27, 2016.
 A third season, titled Haikyu!!
 Karasuno High School vs Shiratorizawa Academy (ハイキュー!! 烏野高校 VS 白鳥沢学園高校, Haikyū!!
 Karasuno Kōkō VS Shiratorizawa Gakuen Kōkō), aired from October 8 to December 10, 2016.
 Sentai Filmworks has also licensed the third season.

 A fourth season, titled Haikyu!!
 To The Top (ハイキュー!!
 TO THE TOP), was announced at the Jump Festa '19 event, with a "kickoff event" for the new series being held on September 22, 2019.
+Masako Satō replaced Susumu Mitsunaka as director, with the returning staff from the previous seasons.
 The fourth season premiered on January 11, 2020 on the Super Animeism block.
-It was later announced that the fourth season would be split-cour, with the second half airing in July 2020.
-However, the second cour was delayed due to the COVID-19 pandemic, and aired from October 3 to December 19, 2020.
+It was later announced that the fourth season would be split-cour, with the second cour supposedly to air in July 2020 but was delayed due to the COVID-19 pandemic.
+The second cour aired from October 3 to December 19, 2020.
 Crunchyroll simulcasted the fourth season.
-The overall season 4 ran for 25 episodes.
 Recently, the anime series ran for 85 episodes overall.
 The series uses fourteen different songs for credits music: seven opening themes and seven ending themes.